 NRHP Listing Date 07/28/1982

-Charlottesville has been a regional political center since becoming the county seat in 1762.
-In addition to its associations with Thomas Jefferson and the University of Virginia, the city is significant for the diversity of its 19th- and early 20th-century architecture.
+Charlottesville has been a regional political center since becoming the Albemarle County seat in 1762.
+In addition to its associations with Thomas Jefferson and the University of Virginia, the city is significant for the diversity of its 19th- and early-20th-century architecture.
 The heart of the district is the courthouse square, containing the courthouse and several 19th-century brick offices.
-Also in the district is an archetypical late 19th-century main street which was made into a pedestrian mall in the 1970s.
+Also in the district is an archetypical late-19th-century main street which was made into a pedestrian mall in the 1970s.
 Architectural highlights are the former public library, the former post office, and a railroad station, all employing a learned classicism.
 Adjacent industrial buildings and several adjoining residential neighborhoods complete the district.
 Scattered through the district are various Federal and Greek Revival houses.
 While not devoid of intrusions, the district gives Charlottesville’s downtown a strong sense of historical continuity.